Showing Collections: 1 - 10 of 21

 Scope and Contents

-Every year since 1860 the Town of Southborough has published a Town Report.
-These annual reports contain information about town officials and appointments, and provide updates on the workings of each town department and committee.
+The Town of Southborough has published a Town Report since 1860.
+Reports contain information about town officials and appointments, and provide updates on projects undertaken by each town department and committee.
 Throughout the 1850’s individual town departments also published annual reports; particularly the assessor and school committee.

 Identifier: TC003

-Scope and Contents By definition a Chattel Mortgage is a loan used to purchase an item of movable personal property.
-They include a description of goods and chattels, the terms of agreement between parties concerned, names of vendor and vendee, place, amount, list of goods or chattels, amount paid, conditions and agreement of mortgages, payments, and signatures of vendors.
-Some volumes include an index listing vendors and vendees alphabetically, along with the year and page number.Chattel Mortgage...
+A Chattel Mortgage is a loan used to purchase an item of movable personal property.
+Records include a description of goods and chattels, the terms of agreement between parties concerned, names of vendor and vendee, place, amount, list of goods or chattels, amount paid, conditions and agreement of mortgages, payments, and signatures of vendors.
+Some volumes include an index listing vendors and vendees alphabetically, along with the year and page number.Chattel Mortgage books were...

 Collection — Container: Archives Box #1030